Research on how readers

 For now, the research into my writerly practices continues.

-If you would like a full copy of the survey results in spreadsheet form, please complete the form below.
+If you would like a full copy of my fantasy readers survey results in spreadsheet form, please email me at: